 309.2 Newborn Eligibility

-A child born to a woman who is receiving MA on the date of the child's birth automatically receives MA coverage for one year.
+A child born to a woman who is receiving MA or CHIP on the date of the child's birth automatically receives MA coverage for one year.

 The newborn does not need an MA application.
 The hospital, the parent or another good source can let the CAO know of the baby’s birth.
 The CAO can then approve MA to start on the day the baby was born.